The Most Popular Drink in Every State

 Alabama — Grapico

-Grapico made its debut in 1916, and it’s stolen southerners’ hearts ever since.
+Grapico made its debut in 1916, and it has stolen southerners’ hearts ever since.
 About 40 million cases of the artificially-flavored bottles and cans are produced annually in Birmingham, Alabama.

 Alaska — Pepsi